Tale of two cities: Kurdish vote lays bare political divisions

 Tensions are high between Kurdish fighters and Iranian-backed Shi‘ite militias.

-The KDP in Erbil argues that it is time for the Kurds to run their own affairs after many years of persecution at the hands of Saddam Hussein and others.
+The Kurdistan Democratic Party (KDP) in Erbil argues that it is time for the Kurds to run their own affairs after many years of persecution at the hands of Saddam Hussein and others.

-Some voters questioned the intentions of KDP leaders and wonder whether they have the resources and willpower to run an independent state.

-“I don’t really think Barzani will help.
-We don’t have any freedom now and won’t have any.
-Only Barzani and the people around him and his relatives will have freedom and benefit from independence,” said housewife Zaina Jamal after voting.

 Polling stations opened at 8:00 a.m.
 (0500 GMT) and should close at 6:00 p.m.
 Final results are expected within 72 hours.